jose94752/UltraVNC/cmake/conan/readmeConan.txt

 # Compiler MT you must use 'static' or 'dynamic' -> compiler.runtime=static
 # For replace the "conan profile update options.*:shared=False" adding these 3 lines below to the x64-windows-static profile.
 [options]
-shared=False
+*:shared=False
 [conf]

-# See the conanfile.txt files need it for install of these libraries
+# See the conanfile.py (former conanfile.txt) files need it for install of these libraries
 libjpeg-turbo
 liblzma
 libsodium